trntv/apis-list/README.md

 - [Countly](https://github.com/apis-list/apis-list/blob/main/apis/countly/countly.md) - Countly is the best analytics platform to understand and enhance customer journeys in web, desktop and mobile applications
 - [Fabric](https://github.com/apis-list/apis-list/blob/main/apis/fabric/fabric.md) - A platform that helps your mobile team build better apps, understand your users, and grow your business
 - [Flurry](https://github.com/apis-list/apis-list/blob/main/apis/flurry/flurry.md) - Yahoo’s Flurry provides you with a number of APIs enabling you to export your data
-- [Full Story](https://github.com/apis-list/apis-list/blob/main/apis/full-story/full-story.md) - You may have mistyped the address or the page may have moved Take me back to the home page
+- [Full Story](https://github.com/apis-list/apis-list/blob/main/apis/full-story/full-story.md) - Capture every user event across your application with Full Story, it is an advanced analytics platform with an extensive API
 - [Google Analytics](https://github.com/apis-list/apis-list/blob/main/apis/google-analytics/google-analytics.md) - Google Analytics provides APIs to collect, configure, and report on user-interactions with your online content
 - [Google Charts](https://github.com/apis-list/apis-list/blob/main/apis/google-charts/google-charts.md) - Free tool with a wide range of capabilities for visualizing data from a website
 - [Kaltura VPaaS](https://github.com/apis-list/apis-list/blob/main/apis/kaltura-vpaas/kaltura-vpaas.md) - Build video apps and add native video capabilities to your products